-To help you maintain compliance, Casus has developed a free Language Requirements Tool.
-Its benefits include:
+To help you maintain compliance, Casus has developed a free Language Requirements Tool, which:

-Outlines the requirements for devices intended for the lay person and for healthcare professionals
+- Outlines the requirements for devices intended for the lay person versus those for healthcare professionals

-Specifies if a member state allows the IFU/user manual to be provided in English
+- Specifies if an EU member state allows the IFU/user manual to be provided only in English

-Confirms if a national competent authority has published that manufacturers may request a language exemption
+- Confirms if a National Competent Authority has published if manufacturers may request a language exemption

-The regulation excerpt and link are included for reference
+- The regulation excerpt and link citation for reference

 We strongly recommend reading the below information in full prior to using the tool.

-state that it is the manufacturer’s responsibility to translate documentation into the local language, as required.
-For reference, MDR Art.10(11):
+The MDR and IVDR state that it is the manufacturer’s responsibility to translate documentation into the local language, as required.

 As noted in the above excerpt, each member state determines the language/translation requirements in its country.